huggingface/hub-docs/docs/hub/spaces-config-reference.md

 **`pinned`** : _boolean_
 Whether the Space stays on top of your profile.
 Can be useful if you have a lot of Spaces so you and others can quickly see your best Space.

+**`custom_headers`** : _Dict[string, string]_
+Set custom HTTP headers that will be added to all HTTP responses when serving your Space.
+For now, only the COOP/COEP headers (`Cross-Origin-Embedder-Policy` and `Cross-Origin-Opener-Policy`) are allowed, and they can be used for your JS code to support `SharedArrayBuffer`.